-From the Zorki 4K, I moved on to a Zenit EM, Chinon CE4, Canon A1 (it still works, but is retired from active duty) Canon T90 which was my main film camera alongside a Bronica S2a and ETRS medium format outfits for a number of years.
+From the Zorki 4K, I moved on to a Zenit EM, Chinon CE4, Canon A1 (it still works, but is retired from active duty) then Canon T90 which was my main film camera alongside a Bronica S2a and ETRS medium format outfits for a number of years.

-During the later part of the 'film' years I had a traditional darkroom in the loft of my house.
+During the later part of the film years I had a traditional darkroom in the loft of my house.
 Freezing cold in the winter and boiling hot in the summer, but more fun than can be said for sitting at a desk staring a computer screen with a digital darkroom.

 Using my living room as a studio, equipped with some ancient Bowens flash heads and various soft boxes and reflectors, my house doubled as a fully equipped studio and darkroom complex.